Skip to main content

 Build the static website locally

-Validate the web site content in a local build via the npm build script:
+Validate the website content by performing a local build using the npm build script:

-npm --prefix website run build
+npm run build -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/website

 Publish the website

-The website branch may be subsequently updated, as long as the version in package.json is not changed.
+The website branch may be subsequently updated, provided the version in package.json remains unchanged.

-Update the xpack branch
+Update the stable branch

-• merge xpack-development into xpack
+• Merge the xpack-development branch into the xpack branch

-• push the xpack branch to GitHub
+• Push the xpack branch to GitHub

 note